NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 The basic design pattern behind this project is inspired by Object-Oriented Programming(OOP) Principles, Entity Component System(ECS), Interface-based Programming and Component-based Architecture.

-I spent several months on learning from those TECThniques, taking their benefits into my design, and experimenting with my personal project, Rally the Brave, and finally discovered an architecture called Template Entity Component Task Task(TECT).
+I spent several months on learning from those techniques, taking their benefits into my design, and experimenting with my personal project, Rally the Brave, and finally discovered an architecture called Template Entity Component Task Task(TECT).